 Many Park visitors know that there are towns all along the towpath.
 Through-hikers and -bikers are especially fond of the local businesses that offer food, respite, bike repair, and a host of other items and services trail-weary travelers can appreciate.
-To celebrate the C&O Canal Trust’s 10th anniversary, we give you our picks for the top attractions in several of the canal towns along the towpath – many are members of the Canal Towns Partnership, which assists its communities with trail-based tourism and recreation.
+To celebrate these C&O Canal towns, we give you our picks for the top attractions in several of the canal towns along the towpath – many are members of the Canal Towns Partnership, which assists its communities with trail-based tourism and recreation.

 Georgetown – This historic area of Washington, DC has it all: food, shopping, entertainment – you name it and it’s probably here.
 The towpath begins here at Mile Marker 0.
 After a multi-year restoration project (estimated completion date is 2018), visitors will be able to board a new canal boat and ride through a lift lock that operates exactly as it did 200 years ago.